-September 2023
+September 2024

 As Superintendent of the Abbotsford School District, I sincerely hope that you have a successful year.
 I am confident that all Abbotsford schools provide a safe and caring environment.
 The Board of Education has requested that all students do their part to ensure that their friends are safe as well.
-As a result, we have included the Code of Conduct, the 'Fair Notice Letter' and district procedures on Harassment (bullying), Search and Seizure, and Emergency Closure of Schools for your information.
+As a result, we have included the 'Fair Notice Letter,' the Code of Conduct, and district procedures on Harassment (bullying), Search and Seizure, and Emergency Closure of Schools for your information.